Omar Gjesteby

-Omar Anton Pedersen Gjesteby (4 June 1899 – 29 October 1979) was Norwegian trade unionist and politician for the Labour Party.
+Omar Anton Pedersen Gjesteby (4 June 1899 – 29 October 1979) was a Norwegian trade unionist and politician for the Labour Party.

 Pre-war career

 He was born in Berg, Østfold as a son of farmers Olaf Pedersen Ugjesteby (1867–1918) and Anette Elise Grasmoen (1868–1954).
 He finished commerce school Treider College in Kristiania in 1915, and worked in a shop, in a warehouse and with newspaper sales between 1915 and 1926.
 He was a board member of the trade union Avis-, bok- og papirfunksjonærers forening, and from 1926 he worked as a secretary in the trade union Union of Employees in Commerce and Offices.
 He was also active in the International Organisation of Good Templars.
 From 1923 to 1927 he was a national board member of the Social Democratic Youth League of Norway (the youth wing of the Social Democratic Labour Party), and from 1927 to 1929 he was a central board member of the Workers' Youth League.

 In the Labour Party he was a supervisory council member in the Oslo branch from 1932 to 1968.
 He was a member of the executive committee of Oslo city council from 1934, and also a deputy representative to the Parliament of Norway during the term 1934–1936.
 He also advanced to deputy leader of the Union of Employees in Commerce and Offices.